Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 - HEPdata is the oldest player in the game.
 They were the first electronic matching gift database in the US.
 HEPdata can make the matching gift process much easier by offering searches right within the donation form.
 With its eMatch Donor Link, donors can search for their employer before, during, or after a gift and receive all the necessary information.
 They also have a wide integration network.

 - CyberGrants is a software solution for grants management, corporate philanthropy, employee giving, and foundations.
 With it, corporate leaders can connect their employees to each other and to their charitable partners to encourage employee giving, especially within their matching gift programs.

 - Amply is a matching gift automation provider.
 They’re a pretty small provider, but they do offer a widget that nonprofits can easily add to their donation page.
 This has helped many of its clients reduce their matching gift cycle time.

-In terms of integrations, Qgiv is fully compatible with both Double the Donation and HEPdata.
+In terms of integrations, Qgiv is compatible with Double the Donation, HEPdata, and CyberGrants.
 This means that data can freely flow from your fundraising database to your matching gift tools and vice versa.
 Read on to explore further how you can use Qgiv to increase matching gift donations.